 Speaking of networks, Medicare Advantage provider networks have come a long way since they were introduced more than 30 years ago, but it’s a good idea to see if your doctor is in a plan’s network before committing.

-Another factor to consider: Most Medicare Advantage plans offer coverage for vision, dental and hearing services—none of which are covered by Original Medicare.
+Another factor to consider: Many Medicare Advantage plans offer coverage for vision, dental and hearing services—none of which are covered by Original Medicare.

 Finally, consider whether a Medicare Supplement plan (or Medigap plan) has a place in your Medicare decision.